chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

 The created composite will first try to match for a specific layer name by applying the mapping from the instantiated :py:class:`~zennit.composites.NameMapComposite`.
-If None are found, the matching process continues with the :py:class:`~zennit.composites.LayerMapComposite`.
+If none are found, the matching process continues with the :py:class:`~zennit.composites.LayerMapComposite`.